-Comprehensive income grew in the year by £4,414k resulting in accumulated reserves of £24,299k (2016/17 £19,886k).
-The reason for the significant increase in reserves is due to positive movements on the pension scheme valuation leading to a decrease in pension deficit, and the net profit on the sale of the CEAC building.
+Comprehensive income reduced in the year by £28,348k resulting in accumulated reserves of -£4,049k (2017/18 £24,299k).
+The reason for the significant decrease in reserves is due to negative movements on the pension scheme valuation leading to an increase in pension deficit, impairments being applied to the Hagley Road Campus, Art and Design Centre and Kidderminster Academy, and the net loss on the sale of fixed assets.

-The College has cash balances of £1,327k (2016/17 £2,420k).
-The decrease in cash balances includes payments made to reduce the outstanding ESFA loan amount.
+The College has cash balances of £3,292k (2017/18 £1,325k).
+The increase in cash balances is after payments made to reduce the outstanding ESFA loan amount.

-Tangible fixed asset additions during the year amounted to £1,418k.
-This is split between land and buildings of £329k, assets under construction of £90k and equipment of £999k.
+Tangible fixed asset additions during the year amounted to £1,578k.
+This is split between land and buildings of £640k, assets under construction of £158k and equipment of £781k.
 The college continues to adopt a very tight Capital Expenditure policy whilst ESFA loan repayments are required in line with the recovery plan.
-As the future financial performance of the college improves more funds will be able to be set aside for capital improvements, but is expected to continue to track materially under depreciation levels for the next 3-4 years.
+As the future financial performance of the college improves more funds will be able to be set aside for capital improvements but is expected to continue to track materially under depreciation levels for the next 3-4 years.